 A strategy for differentiation is referred to as a broad differentiation strategy, which is a type of competitive strategy where a company offers unique products or services that differentiate companies from their competitors.
 Another strategy is a vision differentiation strategy which means that the company will target customers of unique and distinct products or services to a specific target.

 Here are some examples of differentiation strategies for how companies set up differently based on specific elements of their business.
-Just keep in mind that the definition of differentiation strategy is putting different companies in the eyes of their competitors, when you’ve read these examples of different marketing strategies.
+Just keep in mind that the definition of a differentiation strategy is putting different companies in the eyes of their competitors when you’ve read these examples of different marketing strategies.

-Virgin Airlines used the difference pricing and service.
+Virgin Airlines used different pricing and service.
 They offer full-service treatment on their flights even though they reduce flying costs.
 They differ with low cost and star service.
 Virgin Airlines employs two-party strategies: pricing and service.
-To reduce its costs associated with air travel to keep its fares competitive and still maintain full service offers, Virgin Airlines is able to compete directly with both budget offers and full service airlines.
+To reduce its costs associated with air travel to keep its fares competitive and still maintain full-service offers, Virgin Airlines is able to compete directly with both budget offers and full-service airlines.